MSIA/AVC_BinqiShen_project/README.md

     -e MYSQL_USER \
     -e MYSQL_PASSWORD \
     -e DATABASE_NAME \
-    application run.py create_db
+    application_data run.py create_db
 ```

+Please note that if you choose to initialize an empty database on RDS, you would not be able to see the previous records that are already in the database.

 #### Test Connection to Database

-To test if you can connect to the database, run the following command:
+To test if you can connect to the database, run one of the following commands:

+- Method 1:

+`make connect_db`

+- Method 2:
 ```
 docker run -it --rm \
     mysql:5.7.33 \